FernandoBasso/js-image-switcher/README.md

 # Image Switcher #

-A simple image switcher on mouse hover that I had to make for an application.
-It uses jQuery.
-This is not a plugin.
-Just a very simple and short script.
+A simple JS Image Switcher on mouse hover (mouseenter) that I had to make for a project at work.

+Version 1 is pure js, no fading, nothing fancy.

+Version 2 uses jQuery with fade in/out.
+Still very simple.